takeitgraceful/elkstack/README.md

 http://20.98.219.103:5601/app/kibana#/home

-As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc:
+- What are the specific commands the user will need to run to download the playbook, update the files, etc:

 Install git:&nbsp;